5 gravel routes in Haute Maurienne Vanoise

 What is gravel?

-The gravel is the name of a cycling practice but also the name of this type of bike.
-Halfway between the road bike and the mountain bike, the gravel bike is a versatile and robust bike, generally without suspensions, which allows to ride as well on tarred roads as on dirt or gravel tracks.
+Gravel is not only the name of a cycling sport, but also the name of this type of bike.
+Halfway between a road bike and a mountain bike, a gravel bike is a versatile, sturdy bike, generally without suspension, that can be ridden on tarmac roads as well as dirt or gravel tracks and paths.

 The bike's frame resembles that of a road bike, but the tires are wider and notched, with flared handlebars for easier steering and disc brakes for greater efficiency.
 A bike that recaptures the spirit of grandfather's bicycle, which made it possible to go everywhere at a time when not all roads were paved, but with 21st-century technologies.

 "Some cyclists think that riding on trails or climbing mountains on tracks is very difficult, but what counts above all is desire," explains Jérôme Furbeyre, "you also need to know how to ride at speed, without getting burnt out on the climb.
-Gravel also allows you to pedal in a car-free environment, and offers enormous freedom: you can take a path, a grass track, a footpath...
-It' s an adventure!
+Gravel also allows you to pedal in a car-free environment, and offers enormous freedom: the freedom to take a path, a grass track, to take a trail...
+It's an adventure!
 On the other hand, you need to prepare your routes carefully to avoid getting stuck or having long portages.
 At Haute Maurienne Vanoise, we are fortunate to have a number of gravel-accessible itineraries, such as the superb " chemin du petit bonheur " at the bottom of the valley, or most of our cross-country mountain bike trails, which are classified as green, blue or red".

 Gravel outings